ericoporto/ags-manual-wiki/GUI.md

 (eg. when the user presses an OK button or something similar).

-For "Mouse Ypos" GUIs, the Visible property does not actually determine whether the GUI can be seen, but instead it controls whether the GUI **is allowed to** pop up.
+For "Mouse Ypos" GUIs, the Visible property does not actually determine whether the GUI is displayed, but instead it controls whether the GUI **is allowed to** pop up.
 If Visible is *false*, then moving the mouse to the top of the screen will not activate the GUI; if it is *true*, then the GUI will be allowed to be popped up.

+**NOTE:** for "Mouse Ypos" style GUIs the way to actually know if GUI is displayed or not is [GUI.Shown](GUI#guishown) property.

 Example: